murphyqm/pytesimal/docs/_build/html/_sources/examples/variable_properties.rst.txt

 ..
-GENERATED FROM PYTHON SOURCE LINES 45-60
+GENERATED FROM PYTHON SOURCE LINES 45-47

-For this example, we won't save any outputs.
-If you're working on your local machine, you can specify the folder you want to save your outputs to, and check that this folder exists on your machine (if it doesn't, a folder will be created):

-    folder = 'workflow'
-    load_plot_save.check_folder_exists(folder)

-This folder can also be specified in the parameters file.
-Any variable loaded from the parameters file can be overwritten before the model runs, which is useful if looping over a parameter space.

 The `setup_functions.set_up()` function creates empty arrays to be filled with resulting temperatures:

 ..
-GENERATED FROM PYTHON SOURCE LINES 60-79
+GENERATED FROM PYTHON SOURCE LINES 47-66

 .. code-block:: default